mabid4926-ship-it/mini-calculator/README.md

 Division
 ## how to run
 clone this repository
-open ,ini-calculator.ipynb in jupiter notebook run the cell to use the calculator
+open mini-calculator.ipynb in jupiter notebook run the cell to use the calculator